AustinLowey/spotify-festival-playlist-generator/README.md

 #### _Key Features:_

-- Generates a Spotify playlist by curating top tracks from either a user-inputted music festival's artist lineup and/or manually entered artists' names.
+- Generates a Spotify playlist by curating top tracks from the lineup of a user-inputted music festival and/or manually-entered artists' names.
-- Can create a playlist with dozens of hours of songs in 1-2 minutes.
+- Can create a playlist with dozens of hours of songs in <1 minute.
 - Scrapes and extracts a specific music festival's lineup using Beautiful Soup.
 - Guides users through the process with a set of PyQt GUI screens, facilitating artist selection from the imported festival lineup.
 - Leverages Spotipy to retrieve top tracks for each artist and create a playlist in Spotify.